hmlr-lab/NumLog/README.md

 # NumLog
-An ILP system for feature range discovery using Gaussian Mixture Model (GMM).
+An ILP system for feature range discovery using Gaussian Mixture Model (GMM).<br>
-NumLog has function invention and can leaarn from Numerical, Non-Numerical values
+NumLog has function invention and can learn from Numerical, Non-Numerical values